mrwatson-de/fmAutoMate/README.md

 # fmAutoMate
 [Towards a FileMaker IDE]

-A tool for FileMaker developers from MrWatson which extends and automates your script workspace using the MBS-Plugin [and MrWatson's fmScriptWorkspace Module]
+A tool for FileMaker developers which extends and automates your script workspace and FileMaker environment to provide you with some awesome functions to boost developer productivity - including making the impossible possible.

+Like most tools from MrWatson, it builds on fantastic MBS-Plugin functions. it also integrates with MrWatson's fmIDE module for maximum integration and developer fun.

-[Copyright](LICENSE) © 2021 MrWatson of www.mrwatson.de
+[Copyright](LICENSE) © 2021-3 MrWatson of www.mrwatson.de

 ## Welcome to the closest thing to a FileMaker IDE you can get